axibase/atsd/sql/api-meta.md

 ## Response

-The response contains resultset metadata in JSON format to assist JDBC drivers and API clients in processing query results.
+The response contains result set metadata in JSON format to assist JDBC drivers and API clients in processing query results.

 The metadata is specified as JSON-LD (JSON linked data) according to the [W3C Model for Tabular Data](https://www.w3.org/TR/tabular-data-model/).